v-chernys/ahk-snoop/README.md

 ```
 *.ahk filter=wincp1251
 ```
+### Option 2.
+Use reserved ZIP archive with correct encoding
+There is an archive `ahk-snoop.zip` inside the repository, it contains the source script `snoop.ahk` in Windows-1251 encoding.

 ## Customization options
 ### Other languages
 I suspect that the script with minimal modifications can be used not only for Russian, but also for any other additional language (Ukrainian, French, German, etc.).